swirlai/swirl-search/docs/DOCKER_BUILD.md

 sitemap: false
 ---

-# DOCKER BUILD for Swirl
+# DOCKER BUILD for SWIRL

 {: .warning }
-The Docker version of Swirl does *not* retain any data or configuration when shut down!
+The Docker version of SWIRL does *not* retain any data or configuration when shut down!

 Please [contact support](mailto:support@swirl.today) for a Docker image suitable for production deployment.